Don Huffines: Texas Senate

 In 2014, Huffines ran for a seat in the Texas State Senate.
-He challenged the incumbent of Senate District 16, Senator John J. Carona, in the Republican primary.
-Huffines ran to the right of Carona, claiming Carona was not a true conservative, and ultimately won the primary against him on March 4, 2014.
+He challenged the incumbent of district 16, Senator John J. Carona, in the Republican primary.
+Huffines' campaign claimed that Carona was not a true conservative; Huffines ultimately won the primary against Carona on March 4, 2014.
 A combined total of $6.3 million was spent by both candidates in the primary race.

 In the November 4 general election, Huffines ran unopposed.
 Huffines campaigned on the themes of term limits, school choice, funding highway construction, opposing new toll roads, cutting taxes, and teaching creationism in public schools.

 Tenure

 During his time in office, Huffines authored many bills addressing Republican priorities and consistently voted along his party line on conservative legislation.

 A Rice University Baker Institute study by political science fellow Mark Jones named Huffines the fourth-most conservative member of the 2017 Texas Senate.
-Huffines earned a 100% score for two consecutive legislative sessions on the Texas Right to Life "pro-life scorecard" for his votes on pro-life policy.
-He earned a 97% score on the Texans for Fiscal Responsibility Index.
-And, Huffines received a 92% career rating from Young Conservatives of Texas.
+He scored 97% on the Texans for Fiscal Responsibility Index the same year.
+Huffines received a 92% career rating from Young Conservatives of Texas.
 Huffines was also recognized as a "Faith & Family" champion by Texas Values Action, with a score of 98%.

-Huffines served as Vice-Chair of the Texas Senate Border Security, Veteran Affairs, and Transportation committees.
-Huffines also served as a member of the Education, Business & Commerce, Intergovernmental Regulations, and Natural Resources & Economic Development committees.
+Huffines served as vice-chair of the Texas Senate Border Security, Veteran Affairs, and Transportation committees.
+He also served as a member of the Education, Business & Commerce, Intergovernmental Regulations, and Natural Resources & Economic Development committees.

-In 2017, Huffines passed a bipartisan bill to end vehicle inspections.
+In 2017, Huffines got a bipartisan bill to end Texas state vehicle inspections approved in the Texas Senate.
 In passing the legislation, Huffines was joined by his Republican colleagues and seven Democrats.
-The Texas Tribune claimed that if Huffines' bill were to become law, it would eliminate the state’s vehicle safety inspection requirement for most vehicles and save about $140 million per year statewide.
-The bill died in the Texas House without a vote on the floor.
+The Texas Tribune claimed that if Huffines' bill were to become law, it would eliminate the state's vehicle safety inspection requirement for most vehicles and save about $140 million per year statewide.
+The bill then failed in the Texas House, without a vote on the floor.
+A similar bill passed in 2023, 4 years after he left office.

-Huffines also proposed a bill in 2017 that would have required 30% voter turnout for any bond election in Texas to be successful.
-At the time, most such elections drew fewer than 10% of voters to the polls.
-The San Antonio Express-News claimed that were Huffines' bill to become law, it would make a successful bond election nearly impossible in Texas.
+Huffines also proposed a bill in 2017 that would have required 30% voter turnout for any bond approval vote in Texas to be successful.
+At the time, most of these elections drew fewer than 10% of voters to the polls.

-Huffines is known for advocating the elimination the Dallas County Schools that allegedly mismanaged taxpayer money.
-Six people were imprisoned after being exposed for their roles in the scheme.
+Huffines is also known for advocating the elimination of those Dallas County Schools that mismanaged taxpayer money.
+Six people were imprisoned after being exposed for their roles in a multi-million dollar scam, with assistance by the FBI.

 On November 6, 2018, Huffines lost his re-election bid to Democrat Nathan M. Johnson, who was the first Democrat to win Senate District 16 in over three decades.
 Huffines received 45.9% of the vote.